-A question may only be asked, or a statement be made, if notice has been given by delivering the question or statement in writing or by electronic mail to the Chief Executive no later than 12 noon two calendar days prior to the day of agenda publication.
-(The day of agenda publication will be 5 clear working days, usually 7 calendar days, prior to the date of the meeting.)
+A question may only be asked, or a statement be made, if notice has been given by delivering the question or statement in writing or by electronic mail to the Chief Executive no later than 12 noon mid-day on the Monday two calendar days prior to the day of agenda dispatch. mid-day four working days before the day of the meeting (i.e. normally the Friday before a meeting on the following Thursday).
 Each question must give the name and address of the questioner and name the Member of the Cabinet to whom it is put.